eparkhurst/ReactPractice/introduction-to-react.md

 **NOTE:** You'll learn how React uses a reconciliation algorithm to efficiently update the contents of the `DOMElement` later.

-To help learn how React works, the code example from above is extra explicit about the input and output of each React function.
+To help you learn how React works, the code example from above is extra explicit about the input and output of each React function.
 In a production application, the same code would be written like this.

 ```html
 <script>